Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 Policy 3.1: Graduate Admissions

-Enrollment in a specific graduate certificate or degree program is limited to the number of students for whom faculty, staff, and facilities can provide high quality graduate instruction and research guidance.
+Enrollment in a specific graduate certificate or degree program is limited to the number of students for whom faculty, staff, and available facilities resources can provide high-quality graduate instruction and research guidance.
 Each graduate student must be admitted into a specific graduate program; the Graduate School does not permit general graduate enrollment.

 3.1.1 Qualifications